 - You can double all of the ingredients to make a larger batch - just bake in a 9 x 13-inch rectangular tray.
 The baking time should be 35-40 minutes.

-- IF BAKING IN THE US: some people who have made this and are in America have needed to bake the brownies for twice as long!
-Please use your own judgement to test them and make the call on when they are done.
+- BAKING TIME: some people who have made this (mostly those who are in America) have needed to bake the brownies for much longer!
+I've also had a couple of comments from people who had to be them for LESS time.
+The baking time will vary for a variety of reasons so please use your own judgement to test them and make the call on when they are done.
+Start checking around 20 minutes to see how they're doing.
 They should be quite soft when still warm but should firm up once cooled.